bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

 This could be because the application (such as `df`) is attempting to read information from `/etc/mtab`, which is not being maintained.
 What you can do instead, however, is symlink `/proc/mounts` (which is being maintained) to `/etc/mtab`, like so:

-	{class="rcmd"} ln -s /proc/mounts /etc/mtab
+	{class="rcmd"} ln -f -s /proc/mounts /etc/mtab

 This should remedy the issue.
+If you like, you could run this in all of your clients:

+	{class="rcmd"} brl ln -f -s /proc/mounts /etc/mtab

 ## {id="client-specific"} Client specific issues